Sire and Semen Info

 Limited semen available – contact us personally

 We recently added Pinebank Southeast 116D to our bull battery.
-This bull Traces back to the legendary Pinebank Waigroup 41/97.
+This bull traces back to the legendary Pinebank Waigroup 41/97.
 We are extremely excited to see the daughters from this bull.
 He will make an excellent outcross to our current cowherd.
-He Brings good calving ease and cow efficiency ($EN) combined with the right amount of growth to put fertile females in your herd and dollars in your pocket book.
+He brings good calving ease and cow efficiency ($EN) combined with the right amount of growth to put fertile females in your herd and dollars in your pocket book.
 UPDATE – This bull has died of natural causes making his semen limited.
+We have recently sent in samples to determine if he is TENET certified- check back for results.

 PCC 83R GPower 3624G